Guide to the best restaurants in the Cotswolds

 Boasting a Michelin star to its name, The Dining Room at Whatley Manor offers a refined dining experience to discerning guests.

-The setting is magnificent, within an ivy clad country house surrounded by a dozen acres of glorious grounds.
+I adore the magnificent setting, within an ivy clad country house surrounded by a dozen acres of glorious grounds.

 Set menus include options for vegans, pescatarians and vegetarians, while the wine list features biodynamic, vegan and vintage options.